The co-Hopfian property of surface braid groups: The complexes and

-\begin{lem} In the above notation, the following assertions hold: \begin{enumerate} \item Let $\sigma$ be a simplex of $\cald(X, \partial)$ of codimension one.
+\begin{lem} In the above notation, the following assertions hold: \begin{enumerate} \item Let $\sigma$ be a simplex of $\cald(X, \partial)$ of codimension 1.
 We denote by $X_{\sigma}$ the surface obtained by cutting $X$ along arcs in $\sigma$.
-Then the number of simplices of maximal dimension in $\cald(X, \partial)$ containing $\sigma$ is equal to three if the component of $X_{\sigma}$ containing $\partial$ contains exactly two arcs in $\sigma$, and otherwise that number is equal to four. \item The complex $\cald(X, \partial)$ is chain-connected. \end{enumerate} \end{lem}
+Then the number of chambers of $\cald(X, \partial)$ containing $\sigma$ is 3 if the component of $X_{\sigma}$ containing $\partial$ contains exactly two arcs in $\sigma$, and otherwise that number is 4. \item The complex $\cald(X, \partial)$ is chain-connected. \end{enumerate} \end{lem}